makerspace/makeradmin/README.md

 If you want emails to be sent, you'll need to set the `MAILGUN_DOMAIN`, `MAILGUN_KEY` and `MAILGUN_FROM` variables.
 You will also want to set the `ADMIN_EMAIL` variable to some mailbox that you monitor.

-To deploy on any host which is not localhost, you'll need to change the `HOST_BACKEND`, `HOST_FRONTEND` and `HOST_PUBLIC` variables.
-These are important to make sure links work, but also to handle CORS in the browser.

 ## Tests